talmawash/sharecart/README.md

 - **Habit:** People use shopping lists often and Sharecart is a better way to do them!
 - **Scope:** The app main functionality (a shared list system) can be implemented within the program period while leaving extra time for additional features such as push notifications.

+## Technically Ambiguous Challenges

+* Shared read/write access to grocery list
+* Live notifications of changes to the grocery list

 ## Product Spec

 ### 1. User Stories (Required and Optional)